tmishmi/AES_metagenomics/README.md

 Class III= unlikely CNS pathogen unless introduced iatrogenically or hospital-acquired infection in a neonate - also if only 1-2 cases reported (466/1488)
 Class IV= not a likely pathogen in the CNS at all (741/1488)

+Citation: Chitra Pattabiraman and Bhagteshwar Singh, 2024 Link to this page